 Go to www.FayettevilleNOW.org for more on City of Fayetteville's Economic & Business Development Department.

-Economic & Business Development is also on Facebook
+Economic & Business Development Department on Facebook

 We recognize that high quality City services are to a large extent dependent on a strong business community and local economy.
 The mission of the Department of Economic and Business Development is to support existing and attract new high quality retail and commercial enterprises throughout the City, redevelop under performing corridors and catalyst sites, expand our local incentives portfolio, assist a diversity of business interests with a wide range of needs, and continue to work with our partners in order to bring about a higher level of prosperity, job growth and expanded economic opportunity for our citizens.